Lotus Elan: Construction

 The basic structure of the Lotus Elan comprised a fabricated mild steel backbone chassis, similar to a double ended tuning fork, and a fibreglass body.
 The chassis was the primary stressed component, providing the necessary bending and torsional rigidity.
+It is readily changeable and most Elans on the road today have had a new chassis fitted at some point, because of either accident or decay.

-The fibreglass body was solidly bolted to the chassis at 16 points, fitting over it like a saddle.
+The fibreglass body was solidly bolted to the chassis at 16 points, fitting over the backbone like a saddle.
 While not highly stressed the body nevertheless added to the overall rigidity of the structure.
-As such, the chassis should more properly be considered a subframe - it is readily changeable and most Elans on the road today have had a new chassis fitted at some point, either due to accident or decay.

-The engine & gearbox are located between the front fork arms and the differential between the rear fork arms.
-The front & rear suspensions attach to the ends of their respective arms (turrets at the end of the arms hold the suspension springs & dampers).
+The engine and gearbox are located between the front fork arms and the differential between the rear fork arms.
+The front and rear suspensions attach to the ends of their respective arms: turrets at the end of the arms hold the suspension springs and dampers.

-This design resulted in light weight, high rigidity (by contemporary standards), and easy driver/passenger access through wide door openings with low sills.
+This design resulted in light weight, high rigidity (by contemporary standards) and easy access through wide door openings with low sills.
 Driver and passenger protection from front and rear impact was acceptable for its time, but side impact protection was minimal.